 I promise this will be some of the most crucial $10 you will spend as a nursing mother.
 This product was a lifesaver at the hospital for the first days of nursing.
 I applied it between every single feeding the first few weeks and by day 10 the initial discomfort of nursing subsided.
 I highly suggest using this product with disposable nursing pads (see #2) so that you do not stain your brand new nursing bras and tanks.
 This product was also great on baby’s dry lips the first few days of nursing (the hospital staff informed me that Vaseline can cause diarrhea when ingested so I used the Lanolin and even breast milk on chapped baby lips!)

 These were great as barriers in my nursing bras and tanks for multiple reasons.
 The first few days I was building up my milk production so I was not leaking yet but they provided lanolin stain protection (see #1).
 Additionally (this is a biggie!) they helped prevent nipple irritation from rubbing on fabric when first getting used to nursing.
 Lastly, they provide great sweat absorption.
-In the weeks after delivery I experienced intense night sweats and get very warm when nursing as my body rids itself of pregnancy fluid build up. *I may try bamboobies washable pads this time and will let you know how those work out!
+In the weeks after delivery I experienced intense night sweats and get very warm when nursing as my body rids itself of pregnancy fluid build up.
+The best part?
+They are washable!
+Disposables are great but you’ll spend a ton of money buying box after box.